 John Samuel Graves III was born in Savannah, Georgia.
 He is the sixth male in six generations to carry that name.
 He spent his early childhood in Bluffton, South Carolina, then a small town in the Lowcountry near Hilton Head Island, where he spent many hours listening to the compositions, arrangements and conversation of his father’s first cousin, Luke Peeples, a collector and arranger of Carolina folk songs and Lowcountry Negro Spirituals.
 Mr. Graves has edited The Collected Works of Luke Peeples.
 Please click on the “Luke Peeples’ Music” tab above for more information.

-A book about the life and works of Luke Peeples, A Gullah Psalm, written by Estella Saussy Nussbaum and Jeanne Saussy Wright, has just been published.
+A book about the life and works of Luke Peeples, A Gullah Psalm, written by Estella Saussy Nussbaum and Jeanne Saussy Wright, has been published.
 The book is available from LP Collections, 12 East Jones Street, Savannah, GA 31401.
-Jeanne can be emailed at LPcollections12@gmail.com.

 Mr. Graves’ other website, jsgraves.musicaneo.com, contains more information about the composer and his works.
 All of the songs in A Star Fell and Other Songs can be viewed and purchased individually at jsgraves.musicaneo.com.
 Some of the songs posted there also contain sound files so that visitors can hear how the songs actually sound.
 Additionally, his piano and choral music can be found at jsgraves.musicaneo.com.

 Videos of performances of Mr. Graves’ compositions, Widows and Cry Sad Bird, are posted on youtube.com.
 Just go to youtube.com and search for j. s. graves.
 Mr. Graves is a published author under the name of John Samuel Graves, III.
 He composes music as J. S. Graves.
-He can be reached at firstname.lastname@example.org.
+Please email him with questions, comments or correction at firstname.lastname@example.org.